facebook/flipper/docs/network-plugin.md

 ## Setup

-To use the network plugin, you need to add the plugin to your Sonar client instance.
+To use the network plugin, you need to add the plugin to your Flipper client instance.

 ### Android